velde/career-coach/README.md

 - Allow exporting report to PDF
 - Add user login to save sessions
 - Use fine-tuned models for deeper insight
-- Optional job market enrichment (e.g. LinkedIn or public APIs)
+- Add more job matching sources
+- Improve job matching accuracy with feedback

 ---